pallavipatwardhan19/Testing-accelerometer-on-FRDM-KL25Z-board/README.md

 **Task :**
 arm Mbed KL25Z board comes with an onboard accelerometer.
-To check for the efficiency of Accelerometer is the task.
+The task here is to read and print values from accelerometer's output.

 **Code :**
 Required code is attached in the Embed.c file